What is Music Together®?

 What is the tuition for a session?

 Tuition varies for different programs and semesters (due to length.)
 Please review the current tuition on our Register page.
-Tuition at our community center partners (Brushy Creek and Lakeway) also varies, depending on whether you pay for their membership.
-Materials fees at these locations is paid directly to Music Forever Music Together, so the tuition level paid to the community center is reduced so that the program cost is equivalent at all locations, including the community centers.
+Tuition at our community center partner (Brushy Creek) also varies, depending on whether you pay for their membership.
+Materials fees at Brushy Creek is paid directly to Music Forever Music Together, so the tuition level paid to the community center is reduced so that the program cost is equivalent at all locations, including the community centers.

 What is included in my tuition?

 Can I arrange a payment plan?

 Yes, we offer payment plans (2 or 3 payments during a session) which you can manage by establishing an account through our registration page.